ts1/BLEUnlock/README.md

 My company is not developing iOS/Mac app at the moment, so I don't have access to a paid Apple Developer account.

-If you like this, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) or [PayPal.Me](https://paypal.me/takeshisone) so that I can pay for the Apple Developer Program myself!
+If you like this app, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) or [PayPal.Me](https://paypal.me/takeshisone) so that I can pay for the Apple Developer Program myself!

 ## Credits